ncoghlan/misc/notes/python3/questions_and_answers.rst

 or initialised via the C API, the only overhead is a boolean check to see if the GIL has been created).

-The CPython development team have long had a (largely unwritten) list of requirements that any free-threaded Python variant must meet before it could be considered for incorporation into the reference interpreter:
+The CPython development team have long had a (previously unwritten) list of requirements that any free-threaded Python variant must meet before it could be considered for incorporation into the reference interpreter: